hestiacp/hestiacp/docs/docs/server-administration/databases.md

 ### Unable to activate phpMyAdmin Single Sign on

 Make sure the API is enabled and working properly.
-Hestia’s PhpMyAdmin Single Sign On function connects over the Hestia API.
+DevIT’s PhpMyAdmin Single Sign On function connects over the DevIT API.

 ### When clicking the phpMyAdmin Single Sign On button, I am forwarded to the login page of phpMyAdmin